fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 Finally, to test your setup, you can add the following sample pipelines to Jenkins:

-Finally, we need some pipelines to play.
+Finally, we need some pipelines to test.
 You can simply add these [three sample pipelines](https://github.com/fshchudlo/jenkins-slack-connector/tree/main/.assets/sample-pipelines) to your Jenkins.

 Now that everything is set up, we’re ready to dive into the code!